Bridging the divide: axion searches and axino phenomenology at colliders: Introduction

 The axion is a well-motivated dark matter candidate which was initially proposed by Peccei and Quinn to solve the strong-$CP$ problem dynamically~\cite{Peccei:1977hh,Peccei:1977ur}.
 The so-called $\theta$-term of QCD Lagrangian:

 together with non-perturbative QCD dynamics, explicitly violates $CP$-symmetry and would imply a nonzero neutron electric dipole moment (EDM)~\cite{tHooft:1976rip,Crewther:1979pi}.
 Measurements of the neutron EDM constrain it to be very small, $\theta < 10^{-10}$, which causes a fine-tuning problem in QCD~\cite{abel2020measurement}.
 To solve this problem dynamically, a new spontaneously broken global $\mathrm{U}(1)$ symmetry, Peccei-Quinn (PQ) symmetry, is introduced.
 The resultant pseudo-Nambu-Goldstone boson is called the axion.
-The $\mathrm{U}(1)_{\rm PQ}$ symmetry is anomalous \if0 and leads to the following modification to the $\theta$-term:

-where $f_{a}$ is referred to as the ``axion decay constant.'' \fi and leads to the coupling of the axion to the gluon inversely proportional to the symmetry breaking scale, which is called the axion decay constant $f_a$.
+The $\mathrm{U}(1)_{\rm PQ}$ symmetry is anomalous and the strength of the coupling of the axion to the is then gluon inversely proportional to the symmetry breaking scale, which is called the axion decay constant $f_a$.
 The axion obtains a potential by strong QCD dynamics and a vacuum expectation value (VEV) which cancels the $\theta$ term, thus solving the strong $CP$ problem dynamically.

-In addition to solving the strong-$CP$ problem, the axion is a natural dark matter candidate.
-In fact, the axion mass $m_a$ and its couplings are inversely proportional to $f_a$, yielding a large range of $f_a$ for which the astrophysical lower bounds are satisfied (\cite{Caputo:2024oqc} and references therein) and the axion becomes long-lived and is coupled feebly-enough to particles of the standard model (SM) to be the dark matter.
+Though the axion was introduced to solve the strong-$CP$ problem, the axion is also a natural dark matter candidate.
+The axion mass, $m_a$, and its couplings are inversely proportional to $f_a$, yielding a large range of $f_a$ for which the astrophysical lower bounds are satisfied (\cite{Caputo:2024oqc} and references therein) and the axion becomes long-lived and is coupled feebly-enough to particles of the standard model (SM) to be the dark matter.
 There are several known mechanisms to produce axions in the early universe to explain the observed dark matter abundance.
 In particular, the so-called misalignment mechanism predicts $f_a \lesssim 10^{12}$ GeV unless the initial condition of the axion field is fine-tuned~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
 In another mechanism, the observed matter-antimatter asymmetry of the Universe can also be explained~\cite{Co:2019jts,Co:2019wyp}.

-Many prominent searches for axion dark matter rely on the axion-photon coupling.
-Because of the electromagnetic anomaly of the $\mathrm{U}(1)_{\rm PQ}$ symmetry as well as the axion-meson mixing, the axion generically couples to the photon with a strength $g_{a\gamma\gamma} \propto 1/f_{a} \propto m_{a}$~\cite{raffelt1990astrophysical}.